sct/overseerr/docs/using-overseerr/notifications/README.md

 ## Requesting New Notification Agents

-If we do not currently support a notification agent you would like, feel free to request it on [GitHub](https://github.com/sct/overseerr/issues).
+If we do not currently support your preferred notification agent, feel free to [submit a feature request on GitHub](https://github.com/sct/overseerr/issues).
 However, please be sure to search first and confirm that there is not already an existing request for the agent!